cybersafe-dev/cybersafety-tool/content/survey.md

 title: Edit the Survey
 leaders:
   digitalknowledge:
-    - statement: My staff has online safety and responsibility training at least once a year.
+    - statement: My staff have online safety and responsibility training at least once a year.
       responses:
         - answer: Strongly agree